ItsMotive/Accounting-GUI/README.md

 ## Installation

-Just need to download the repository and run main.py
+Just need to download the repository and run main.py.
+Also need to update const.py with your database credentials.